- This post contains affiliate links. Read more here.

 Helpful review: “Our dogs just loved these snacks.
 They are super convenient too as they are easily broken into whatever size you want.
-Large for everyday snack or small for training rewards.”Buy Now on Chewy for $4.53
+Large for an everyday snack or small for training rewards.”Shop on Chewy

 Does your dog like cheese?
 Then they’ll love these cheesy cookies from Organix, made with organic ingredients and no corn, soy, or wheat.
 And at around five bucks per bag, they’re an affordable way to indulge your dog.

 Helpful review: “I’m a huge fan of these treats and my small zoo is too…The ingredient list is pretty top notch for a dog biscuit.
 Chicken, peas, rice being the main ingredients with a min of 14.5% protein?
 At this price?
-Awesome.”Buy Now on Amazon for $5.78
+Awesome.”Find on Amazon

 Alternative protein diets can be expensive, making these rabbit-based treats an extra good deal.
 They’re great training treats because they’re small, chewy, and very flavorful, so a little bit goes a long way.

 Helpful review: “These are the bomb for my no grain guy.
 He adores them.
-They don’t fall apart on their own, but are easy to divide in half for a tiny training treat.”Buy Now on Chewy for $5.94
+They don’t fall apart on their own, but are easy to divide in half for a tiny training treat.”Buy on Chewy

 It’s a dental chew.
 It supports good joint health.
 It’s a tasty chicken treat.
 These sticks do it all!
 And at less than five bucks, they’re a great value to treat your dog.

 Helpful review: “I buy these for the bigger dogs at the shelter I work at.
 As you can imagine I don’t make big money working for a non-profit so the price point on these are awesome.
-The dogs love them and they last a decent amount of time for some enrichment in their kennels”Buy Now on Chewy for $4.99
+The dogs love them and they last a decent amount of time for some enrichment in their kennels”Find on Chewy

 Here’s an affordable dog treat for big dogs.
 Mild lamb and fiber-filled apples are combined in one crunchy, grain-free treat.
 The big bag is available for under seven dollars, making this a true value.

 Helpful review: “Both of my dogs have sensitive stomachs and allergies to food.
-This treat works well for them.”Buy Now on Amazon for $6.49
+This treat works well for them.”Buy on Amazon

 Freeze dried liver treats are ideal for training, but they can be expensive.
 This five-ounce bag is available at a bargain price, making them a high-value treat at an affordable price.
 Even better, they’re made in the USA and are free of corn, grains, wheat, and soy.